-It is a touchscreen system that actually makes you want to use it due to how fluid it feels and how easy it is to control the camera using it, which is not the case with some other mirrorless brands.
+It is a touchscreen system that makes you want to use it due to how fluid it feels and how easy it is to control the camera, which is not the case with some other mirrorless brands.
 The reason for this is that it makes you want to use it because of how easy it is to control the camera using it.

-Once the LCD has been flipped out from its housing, it is able to rotate through a full 360 degrees.
-This is a very useful feature, particularly for astrophotography, which requires the camera to be held at unusual angles.
-This allows you to position the screen so that it is facing you, and you can use the touch screen to control the camera.
+Once the LCD has been flipped out from its housing, it can rotate through a full 360 degrees.
+This is a handy feature, particularly for astrophotography, which requires the camera to be held at unusual angles.
+This allows you to position the screen to face you, and you can use the touch screen to control the camera.

 There is a significant drawback to the layout of the screen.
-The L-bracket plates that are commonly used by landscape astrophotographers to hold their cameras prevent the LCD from being able to flip out of the way, which in turn prevents it from being able to spin.
+The L-bracket plates commonly used by landscape astrophotographers to hold their cameras prevent the LCD from being able to flip out of the way, preventing it from spinning.

 In addition, Canon RF lenses feature a control ring that can be customized and located on the front of the lens.
 This ring may be altered to regulate aperture, shutter speed, ISO, and other settings, which adds further versatility to the camera customization process.